Formerly International Journal of Basic and Applied Agricultural Research

 The journal follows double blind review policy for the implementation of which authors are required to submit two separate word files of research paper.

-1. Manuscript will all details: This file should have complete details of research papers including Title of the article, Name and address of author(s), Abstract, Keywords (3 to 6), Introduction, Materials and
+1. Manuscript will all details: This file should have complete details of research papers including Title of the article, Name and address of author(s), Abstract, Keywords (3 to 6), Introduction, Materials and Methods, Results and Discussion, Conclusions, Acknowledgements and References.

 2. Manuscript without author detail: This file should have all the details given above except Name and address of authors.